hsta8189/potat/README.md

 ![image](https://user-images.githubusercontent.com/82706395/233000238-edf8bb0b-d171-4e1d-9f33-6f55d75324da.png)

 Make sure you use them in math mode!
+Be slightly careful about using as the copyrighting/licensing of emoji fonts can be complex.